 Related Pepper Paths

-Use these next-step routes to move from category browsing into substitutions, pairings, and recipes.
+Move from broad category browsing into focused substitute guides, pairings, and recipes.

 The best peppers for stuffing balance wall thickness, cavity size, and flavor that holds up to heat.
 Whether you want a mild sweet shell or a fiery vessel that becomes part of the dish, pepper selection determines everything from texture to how well fillings stay put.